jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) on first entering the private dwelling; and
   (b) whenever subsequently reasonably required to do so.
 (7) In this section—
-  - **judicial officer** means any District Court Judge, Justice, Community Magistrate, or Registrar of a District Court; but does not include any person who is an officer or employee of the Department
+  - **judicial officer** means any District Court Judge, Justice, Community Magistrate, or Registrar of a District Court; but does not include any person who is an officer or employee of the department
   - **private dwelling** means any building or part of a building occupied as residential accommodation (including any garage, shed, and other building used in connection therewith); and includes any business premises that are or are within a private dwelling.

 ### 16B Power to remove and copy documents
-(1) The Commissioner, or an officer of the Department authorised by the Commissioner, may remove books or documents accessed under section 16 to make copies.
+(1) The Commissioner, or an officer of the department authorised by the Commissioner, may remove books or documents accessed under section 16 to make copies.
 (2) Any copies of the books or documents removed must be made, and the books or documents returned, as soon as practicable.
 (3) A copy of a book or document certified by or on behalf of the Commissioner is admissible in evidence in court as if it were the original.
 (4) The owner of a book or document that is removed under this section is entitled to inspect, and obtain a copy of, the book or document at the premises to which the book or document is removed—